NebulousLabs/Sia/doc/API.md

 'unlocked' indicates whether the wallet is currently locked or unlocked.
 Some calls become unavailable when the wallet is locked.

+'confirmedSiacoinBalance' is the number of siacoins available to the wallet as of the most recent block in the blockchain.

+'unconfirmedOutgoingSiacoins' is the number of siacoins that are leaving the wallet according to the set of unconfirmed transactions.
+Often this number appears inflated, because outputs are frequently larger than the number of coins being sent, and there is a refund.
+These coins are counted as outgoing, and the refund is counted as incoming.
+The difference in balance can be claculated using 'unconfirmedIncomingSiacoins' - 'unconfirmedOutgoingSiacoins'

+'unconfirmedIncomingSiacoins' is the number of siacoins are entering the wallet according to the set of unconfirmed transactions.
+This number is often inflated by outgoing siacoins, because outputs are frequently larger than the amount being sent.
+The refund will be included in the unconfirmed incoming siacoins balance.

+'siafundBalance' is the number of siafunds available to the wallet as of the most recent block in the blockchain.

+'siacoinClaimBalance' is the number of siacoins that can be claimed from the siafunds as of the most recent block.
+Because the claim balance increases every time a file contract is created, it is possible that the balance will increase before any claim transaction is confirmed.

 #### /wallet/close [PUT]